Chest3rf1eld/nikchester.ansible-role.hestiacp/README.md

 Author Information
 ------------------

-This Ansible role was created in 2021 by <a href=“https://github.com/jeazyee”>Jitendra Bodmann</a>, owner of <a href=“https://www.wedima.de”>wedima</a> and improved by Nikita Chaturov.
+This Ansible role was created in 2021 by Jitendra Bodmann and improved by Nikita Chaturov in 2025.